Chart Color Schemes

 An assessment of population growth drivers in Yarrabah reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Yarrabah's population is approximately 2,659 as of August 2025.
+Yarrabah's population, as per AreaSearch's analysis, was approximately 2,659 as of November 2025.
 This figure represents an increase of 154 people since the 2021 Census, which recorded a population of 2,505.
-The growth was inferred from ABS estimated resident population data for June 2024 and address validation since the Census date.
-The population density is 16.7 persons per square kilometer.
-Yarrabah's growth rate of 6.1% since the 2021 Census exceeds that of its SA3 area, which was 5.2%.
-Natural growth contributed approximately 97.5% of overall population gains recently.
+The change is inferred from the estimated resident population of 2,659 in June 2024 and address validation since the Census date.
+This results in a population density ratio of 16.7 persons per square kilometer.
+Yarrabah's growth rate of 6.1% since the 2021 census exceeded the SA3 area average of 5.2%, indicating it as a regionally significant growth leader.
+Natural growth contributed approximately 97.5% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023, based on 2022 data.
-Future population dynamics predict a significant increase in the top quartile of Australia's regional areas, with Yarrabah expected to grow by 746 persons to 2041, an increase of 28.1% over 17 years.
+However, these state projections do not provide age category splits, so proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort where necessary.
+Future demographic trends suggest a significant population increase in the top quartile of national non-metropolitan areas, with Yarrabah expected to increase by 746 persons to 2041, reflecting an overall increase of 28.1% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population